 "And take double money in your hand. . . and arise, go again unto the man" (Genesis 43:12-13).

 I'm not convinced.
 Lane's lexicon begins its treatment of the root ts-m-r by saying it expresses something niggardly, tenacious, reserved.
 This is so because ts-m-r denotes something that has collected into a low place, specifically the resting-place of waters in a valley--a collecting pool, no less.
 From there, we get the connotations of foul or sour smells (from the stagnant pool) and of tenaciousness or stinginess, as well as the idea of a day of still wind or the time or action of sunset.
 All this sour downward gravity has little in common with twin peaks.
 The collecting pools of stinginess hardly reflect Zion.
 It's clear that tsumr (or tsubr), which refers to things like the edges or uppermost parts of a cup, does not provide the best reading for Zemaraim.
-The Arabic root thamara (noun thamar: fruit, fruits; result, fruitage; yield, profit, benefit, gain) better answers to our Zemaraim (Wehr, Cowan, Arabic-English Dictionary).
+The Arabic root thamara (noun thamar: fruit, fruits; result, fruitage, yield, profit, benefit, gain) better answers to our Zemaraim (Wehr, Cowan, Arabic-English Dictionary).

-Given the fruitful significance of the Semitic root ts-m-r, and its semantic correspondence to the name Ephraim (as understood by the Hebrews), the ancient writer was certainly aware of the connotations of standing "up upon mount Zemaraim, which is in mount Ephraim."
+Given the fruitful significance of the Semitic root ts-m-r, and its semantic correspondence to the name Ephraim (as understood by the Hebrews), the ancient scribe was certainly aware of the connotations of standing "up upon mount Zemaraim, which is in mount Ephraim."
 As for the "highest branch of the cedar," is it not the highest branch, after all, that is the most productive, the most bountiful?
 Ezekiel's eagle, in its work of plucking and transplanting branches, brings about the fruit of Zion: "In the mountain of the height of Israel will I plant it: and it shall bring forth boughs, and bear fruit" (17:23).
 Then all shall know that the God of Enoch, the Rock of Zion, has "made the dry tree to flourish" (17:24).

 "A shrub oak, about ten inches in diameter at the butt, the best that could be obtained near at hand, was prostrated, trimmed, and cut-off at a suitable length; and twelve men answering to the twelve Apostles, by the means of handspikes conveyed it to the place. . .
 The stone being placed, one end of the shrub oak stick was laid upon it; and thus was laid down the first stone and stick, which are to form an essential part of the splendid City of Zion."